Mind1992/Leads/README.md

 # Leads

-## About
-This is an employee tracker app that allows to add new employees to the system, update and delete them.
-For this project I've been using Ruby on Rails framework and Ember.js.
+This is a single-page-application that allows to add new employees to the system, update and delete them.
+For this project I used Ruby on Rails, EmberJS , CoffeScript, Emblem, SAAS.

 ## Setup
 Clone this repository in your terminal: